Department of Public Safety

-Vehicles with 6 or more outstanding parking citations may be immobilized with a wheel lock or may be towed at owner's expense.
+Vehicles with 6 or more outstanding parking citations may be towed at owner's expense.
 All fines and fees must be paid before a vehicle is released.

 Drivers, owners or the person to whom the vehicle is registered, not conforming to the provisions of the ordinance, as defined in these regulations will receive a violation notice.
 All fines and penalties are due and payable at the Ferris State University Parking Violations Bureau located at the Department of Public Safety.

 Appeals of parking violations must be made by the end of the 5th day after date of issuance.
 A bond in the amount of the parking violation must be paid in full at the time an appeal is filed.

 1. A student may have their permission to possess and operate a motor vehicle on campus revoked for the following reasons and shall be so notified by the University Office of Student Conduct.

 1.1 A student who is placed on disciplinary probation for personal misconduct.

 1.2 Anyone who falsifies information when applying for parking privileges.